Azure/acr/docs/teleport/teleport-repository-management.md

  - Can the Teleport 10 repository limit be raised?

-    ``` The 10 repository limit is a temporary measure that we have included due to cost constraints during the private preview phase.
+    ``` The 10 repository limit is a temporary measure during the private preview phase.
 We do not currently have a way to raise this value for a particular registry.
 If necessary users can request a second registry to be teleport enabled ```

  - Will pushing one image to an existing repository (making it teleport enabled) expand all existing tags making them teleportable?